anthonyharrison/sbom4python/README.md

 allows you to have all the dependencies for the tool set up in a single environment, or have different environments set up for testing using different versions of Python.

-### Issues with Windows Installation
+### Issues with Installation

-When running on Windows, if you get the following error
+If you get the following error

 `ImportError: failed to find libmagic.
 Check your installation`

 This is because of a mismatch with the installation of the magic library.
-To resolve, please issue the following commands
+To resolve, please issue the following commands depending on your environment

+#### Windows

 ```bash
 pip uninstall python-magic